Chrisvenator/LegalMindAI/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please submit a Pull Request.

+## Support

+For issues or questions, please open a GitHub issue in the repository.